yogeswarant/yogeswarant.github.com/content/2016-12-19-twos-complement.markdown

 1. Computer already operates in binary, in that case, why to convert it into human readable(decimal) and then find the binary.
 2. Not all problems needs to be solved like the way human solves it, algorithms should leverage the machine's capabilities.

-The above program was not able to solve when negative values were passed.
+Moreover this algorithm will not able to handle negative numbers.

 Then quickly opened a Python shell and printed binary equivalent of 5 and -5.
 ```